Cornices/cornice.ext.swagger/docs/source/tutorial.rst

         body = BodySchema()
         headers = HeaderSchema()

-    class GetResponseSchemas(colander.MappingSchema):
+    get_response_schemas = {
-        ok = ResponseSchema(name='200', description='Returns my OK response')
+        '200': ResponseSchema(description='Returns my OK response'),
-        not_found = ResponseSchema(name='404',
-                                   description='Return my not found response')
+        '404': ResponseSchema(description='Return my not found response')
+    }

 Notice that the ``ResponseSchema`` class follows the same pattern as the Cornice requests using ``cornice.validators.colander_validator`` (except for querystrings, since obviously we don't have querystrings on responses).

-The ``GetResponseSchemas`` class should aggregate response schemas as the one defined as ``ResponseSchema`` with names following the response status code of the expected responses and non-empty descriptions.
-You may also provide a ``default`` response schema to be used if the response doesn't match any of the status provided.
+A response schema mapping, as the ``get_response_schemas`` dict should aggregate response schemas as the one defined as ``ResponseSchema`` with keys matching the response status code of for each entry.
+All schema entries should contain descriptions.
+You may also provide a ``default`` response schema to be used if the response doesn't match any of the status codes provided.

 From our minimalist example: